 The loss of a long-term relationship.
 Siblings are often deeply connected with each other, having been present in each other’s lives through all of their ups and downs.
 As a result, the death of a sibling may represent the loss of a friend, protector, and confidant with whom you share many memories.
 You may grieve the loss of your past relationship, as well as the role you pictured your brother or sister playing in your future.

 Guilt.
 Sibling relationships can be complicated, with love and affection existing alongside rivalry, jealousy, and arguments.
 You may feel guilty about things you once said or did, or you may regret that you did not maintain a closer relationship.
 In addition, you may replay "what if" and "if only" scenarios in your mind.
 Or you may experience "survivor guilt," questioning why you were spared, unlike your sibling.
 Learn more about coping with guilt .

 The redefinition of your role in the family.
-Family members have differentâsometimes unspokenâroles and responsibilities, which may change when a sibling dies.
-As a result, you may take on new responsibilities, such as becoming an oldest child to whom family members look for leadership or an only child.
-This can cause additional stress and resentment in the grieving process.
+Family members have different, sometimes unspoken, roles and responsibilities that may change when a sibling dies.
+You may take on new responsibilities, such as becoming the oldest child or an only child to whom family members look for leadership.
+This can cause you to feel additional stress or resentment during the grieving process.